hashb/chenna.me/_posts/2019-10-27-captain-s-log-stardate-26-0330-00.md

 Today was full of meetings and other things

 Pie review:
 - Pecan pie tastes very good!
-(5 :stars:)
+(5 :star:)
 - Four Berry pie is too sweet and acidic.
-(2 :stars:)
+(2 :star:)

 ### Fri, 01 Nov 2019